Byblja/examcpp/README.md

 # examcpp
 cpp exam tasks

-This is my 1 task of programming exam
+This is my 1 programming exam